 If an initial state remains after synthesis, an output CIF file is created.
 The contents is the controlled system.
 The controlled system is obtained by taking the input specification, and modifying it.
 The requirement automata are changed to supervisor automata.
 Some or all of the requirement invariants may be removed, depending on the simplifications that are applied.
 The remaining requirement invariants are changed to supervisor invariants.
 An additional external supervisor automaton is added.
 Also, depending on the simplifications that are applied, the requirement automata may serve as monitors or observers for the external supervisor, or may actually impose the requirement restrictions.
-An external supervisor is a supervisor automaton that adds restrictions to the uncontrolled system (the plants), and potentially the requirement automata, depending on the simplifications that are applied.
-The supervisor uses the same events as the plants, and refers to plant and requirement locations and variables in its conditions.
+An external supervisor is a supervisor automaton that adds restrictions to the uncontrolled system (the plants), and potentially the requirement automata, depending on the simplifications and variables in its conditions.